kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 ### Example

 As an example, let's assume that we're coming up with a new international shipping and storage requirements QR code format.
 We have an example document that we want to encode into a QR code.
-I'm writing it here in the text format ([CTE](https://github.com/kstenerud/concise-encoding/blob/master/cte-specification.md)) for convenience - the actual data will be written in the binary format ([CBE](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md)).
+I'm writing it here in the text format ([CTE](https://github.com/kstenerud/concise-encoding/blob/master/cte-specification.md)) for convenience, but the actual data will be written in the binary format ([CBE](https://github.com/kstenerud/concise-encoding/blob/master/cbe-specification.md)).

 ```cte
 c1 {